Great American Outdoors Act: Support and opposition

 Considered bipartisan in nature for the 116th Congress, the bill attracted 59 co-sponsors, both Democrats and Republicans.
 President Trump expressed a willingness to sign the act after being shown an impressive picture of land within Black Canyon of the Gunnison National Park protected by LWCF funds, despite previously opposing the LWCF.
 The LWCF, first established in 1965, had been made permanent by the 2019 John D. Dingell Jr. Conservation, Management, and Recreation Act but had not been permanently funded at that time.
 (Note: Prior to the indefinite re-authorization, the Land and Water Conservation Fund had been expired for a period of five months.
 It had been funded through temporary measures before eventually being discontinued in September 2018.)

 The measure was supported by conservation organizations such as The Nature Conservancy, the National Wildlife Federation, and the League of Conservation Voters, while some animal husbandry and mining groups opposed it.
 The New York Times reported that some Democrats believed that Mitch McConnell, the Senate Majority Leader, only allowed debate on the bill in order to support the 2020 re-election efforts of Gardner and Steve Daines (R–MT).

 Effects

 At the time of its implementation, the GAOA was meant to address the backlog of maintenance and allow parks to restore natural areas.
 As of April 2024, the funding has addressed $774.9M of deferred maintenance, completed 254 projects with another 377 in progress.
 These projects span across all 50 states, including the District of Columbia and various U.S. territories.
 The GAOA, through the LWCF, contributes to state and local assistance by funding programs such as the Urban Park and Recreation Recovery program and the Federal Land to Park Program.
-Since 2021 these projects have provided over seventeen thousand jobs and contributed a yearly average of $1.8 billion dollars to local economies.
+Since 2021 these projects have provided over seventeen thousand jobs and contributed a yearly average of $1.8 billion to local economies.

 A few examples of completed projects are the Intermountain Region Restoration, Reviving Treasured Trails of Montana, and Repaired Big Four Ice Cave Bridge.